justeat/gulp-build-fozzie/README.md

 Runs the following tasks

+- #### `clean:images`

+  Removes any images already in the dist directory.

 - #### `images:optimise`

   Optimises all images found in the source directory then copies them to the dist directory.

+- #### `images:svg-sprite`

+Generate an SVG sprite and copy into the dist directory

 ### `service-worker`